Genomicsplc/wecall/python/wecall/vcfutils/README.md

 - Support of the gVCF format.
 - Serialisation into json.
 - Ensure compatibility with global alliance standards.
 - Split out variants into minimal units which can be glued together, e.g. with Haplotype ids.
-This is to be done in EchiDNA and here a support for this information has to be added.
+This is to be done in WECALL and here a support for this information has to be added.